microsoft/powerplatform-actions/README.md

   ```
   - Create a PAT in GitHub to read packages, and enable SSO for the microsoft organization.
 Then add it to your *~/.npmrc* file or use the `npm login` command as documented [here](https://docs.github.com/en/packages/guides/configuring-npm-for-use-with-github-packages#authenticating-with-a-personal-access-token).
 This will only be needed until the `@microsoft/powerplatform-cli-wrapper` repo is made public.

+If developing on Linux or macOS, you will also need to install `git-lfs`.
+(It is prepackaged with the Git installer for Windows.)
+Follow the [instructions here](https://docs.github.com/en/github/managing-large-files/installing-git-large-file-storage) for your environment.

 ## Getting Started

 Clone, restore modules, build and run: